the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New tile improvements:
   - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
   - Drydock, the Great Admiral unit's Great Improvement.
-  - Preservator, borrowed from Bamboolord's expansion mods and built by a new Great Person who is exclusive to The Pax.
+  - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.

 - Most of the 14 factions in the base scenario have gained one or more new unique components, and/or had their unique ability/some of their unique components adjusted.
 Check the Faction Adjustments.md file for more details.